radiomix/jenkins-ami/README.md

 # jenkins-ami
-We use packer to bake an AMI to run the Jenkins in a docker container or on the host.
-First we build an Instance-Backed AMI as a playground to convert it into an EBS-Backed AMI.
+We run Jenkins on an Instance-Backed AMI to convert it into an EBS-Backed AMI.

 ## Goal
 + Install and play with Jenkins on an Instance backed AMI